Filippo Marchese

 Filippo Marchese (11 September 1938 in Palermo – 10 September 1982 in Palermo) was a leading figure in the Sicilian Mafia and a hitman suspected of dozens of homicides.
 Marchese was one of the most feared killers working for mafia boss Vincenzo Chiaracane, closely related to the Giuseppe Greco family which was in control of the Ciaculli neighbourhood of Palermo.

 He was the boss of the Mafia family in the Corso dei Mille neighbourhood in Palermo.

 Room of Death

 Marchese ran what became known as the Room of Death, a small apartment along the Piazza Sant Erasmo.
-Victims who stood in the way of the Corleonesi, the Mafia clan from the town of Corleone, were lured there to be murdered, usually by being garrotted.
+Victims who stood in the way of the Corleonesi, an alliance of Mafia families, were lured there to be murdered, usually by being garrotted.
 Their bodies were either dissolved in acid or chopped up and dumped out at sea.
 As many as 100 people – mafiosi who stood in the way of the Commission bosses, Michele Greco, Salvatore Riina and Bernardo Provenzano, and their associates – were killed there during the Second Mafia War.